-- 935 There are two business problems addressed.
-The first is needing to move workloads (VMs and data) - 936 from one trusted compute node to a second one without any degradation of security posture or any loss - of information, in order to perform scheduled maintenance on the first trusted compute node.
-An - 938 example of a reason for scheduled maintenance is to patch or upgrade the hypervisor.
-The second is - 939 ensuring scripts, configurations, and other files or settings with hard-coded IP addresses or domain - names continue to work even when workloads containing them are migrated from one cloud to - 941 another. - Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur)are as follows: - 944 1.
-The trusted on-premises environment has been instantiated. - 945945 2.
-A secure connection has been established between the on-premises environment and the public946 cloud instance.
+There are two business problems addressed.
+The first is needing to move workloads (VMs and data) from one trusted compute node to a second one without any degradation of security posture or any loss of information in order to perform scheduled maintenance on the first trusted compute node.
+An example of a reason for scheduled maintenance is to patch or upgrade the hypervisor.
+The second is ensuring scripts, configurations, and other files or settings with hard-coded IP addresses or domain names continue to work even when workloads containing them are migrated from one cloud to another.

+Assumptions for the trusted hybrid cloud environment (steps taken before the demonstrations occur) are as follows:

+- 1. The trusted on-premises environment has been instantiated. - 2.
+A secure connection has been established between the on-premises environment and the public cloud instance.

-- 947 3.
-The security capabilities from the on-premises environment have been extended to the public 948 cloud instance by integrating it into the on-premises management plane. - 949 4.
-A three-tier web application is running in the on-premises environment with a specified security 950 policy (e.g., data protection, network segmentation, compliance requirements). - 951 Capability demonstrations: - Show that the three-tier web application's security policy is enforced within the on-premises environment. - Show that the three-tier web application can be migrated from the on-premises environment to the public cloud instance. - Show that the workload continues to operate normally after migration and its security posture is not negatively impacted by running the scripts with hard-coded IP addresses and domain names. - 958958959959959959959 - The potential benefits of this are reducing the risk that workloads are compromised and reducing therisk that operations are interrupted because of a workload migration.
+- 3. The security capabilities from the on-premises environment have been extended to the public cloud instance by integrating it into the on-premises management plane. - 4.
+A three-tier web application is running in the on-premises environment with a specified security policy (e.g., data protection, network segmentation, compliance requirements).

+- 1. Show that the three-tier web application's security policy is enforced within the on-premises environment. - 2.
+Show that the three-tier web application can be migrated from the on-premises environment to the public cloud instance. - 3.
+Show that the workload continues to operate normally after migration and its security posture is not negatively impacted by running the scripts with hard-coded IP addresses and domain names. - 4.
+Show that the three-tier web application's security policy is persistent after the migration to the public cloud instance.

+The potential benefits of this are reducing the risk that workloads are compromised and reducing the risk that operations are interrupted because of a workload migration.